norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 I remembered watching _Family Matters_ instead of _Full House_ because Carl Winslow was much cooler than Danny Tanner.
 I remembered that Mister Cooper was a less creepy mentor than the next door neighbor in _Boy Meets World_.
 But I didn't remember that a lot of my TV family was black.
 My mind hadn't registered what they _were_, in part because that thinking was decidedly out of fashion at the time those memories were formed.
 Is the way I remembered those characters really all that different from cringing any time I see `if isinstance(x, y):`  in a codebase?
 The heyday of dynamcially typed OOP-forward languages like Python and Ruby coencided with societal pressure to "be colorblind" in a way that is hard to ignore.

 Consider the era that gave rise to `TypeScript` and `Pydantic` - the 2010s.
 After a decade of dynamically typed code, many developers were tired of "magic soup" - applications filled with cryptic round-about logic and side effects that were impossible to debug.
 Class names that looked like the developer was training for Countdown on the BBC.
-They wanted structure, order, and simplicity of pattern matching, and with that came the returtn
+They wanted structure, order, and simplicity of pattern matching, and with that came the return of typing and functional programming.

+Both TypeScript and Pydantic start every software interaction with "what are you" - the identity of the object in question decides i

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3ODcxODYwODIsMTczMjk3MDA1NCwyMD
+eyJoaXN0b3J5IjpbLTE1NDc5NzUzOTcsMTczMjk3MDA1NCwyMD
 E2NjEyMjU0LDIwMTY2MTIyNTQsNTc2NjQ3ODkwLC02OTM2MDc2
 MTAsMTA5MDU1MDIzOF19
 -->